Latest update: September 2018

-The GPL licence, which is the foundation of WordPress and all plugins in the WordPress repository, is a great licence, no doubt.
+The GPL licence, which is the foundation of WordPress and all plugins in the WordPress repository, is a great license, no doubt.
 It has permitted WordPress to become what it is today, and have such a wonderful community form around it.

 I’m lately seeing a small surge in the number of people who are taking advantage of the GPL in what many consider an unethical way.
-I’m talking of the WordPress plugin stores that are cropping up and selling plugins developed by other people.
+I’m talking about the WordPress plugin stores that are cropping up and selling plugins developed by other people.

 We’re not talking about ripware sites here, but rather of new and real businesses built solely on the selling of products which they themselves did not develop.

 This raises a few questions:

 - Is it ethical to profit in such a way on another developer’s hard work?

 - How will we make sure end users know that they need to make this decision between buying from the original developer or a third party?

 - What kind of support can such reselling companies offer?

 - Are these companies sustainable, how long will they be around?